exmills/cse15l-lab-reports/lab-report-week-5.md

 **Explanation of Find -size**

-The command *find -size* can be used with different inputs (b for bytes, k for kilobytes, and M for megabytes) in order to find files of a certain size.
+The command *find -size* can be used with different inputs (b for bytes, k for kilobytes, M for megabytes, etc.) in order to find files of a certain size.